mmdylanology/intelligent-analytics-platform/BI_TOOL_COMPARISON.md

 - Loki for logs, Tempo for traces
 - Industry standard for DevOps

-**Why NOT Metabase:**
+**Why NOT Others:**
-- Not built for infrastructure metrics
+- Metabase: Not built for infrastructure metrics
-- No Prometheus support
+- QuickSight: No Prometheus support
+- Looker Studio: Google Cloud only

 ---

-## 6. Cost Analysis
+## 8. Cost Analysis

 ### 6.1 3-Year TCO (Total Cost of Ownership)